digitalyoshixi/zettelkasten/content/Diamond Model of Intrusion Analysis.md

 # Infrastructure
 The means by which an attacker can get to a victim. ([[Electronic Mail|Email]], [[IP Address]], Remote access)
 # Victim
-The person targeted by the adversayr
+The person targeted by the adversary